THE DOVER WAR MEMORIAL PROJECT

 Maple, W. J.

-William John Maple was 62 years old and a donkey-man in the Merchant Navy when he lost his life with the Cable Ship Alert on 24th February 1945.
-He is commemorated on the Tower Hill Memorial in London, United Kingdom.
+William John Maple was 62 years old, born on 10 March 1982, and a Donkey-Man, Merchant Navy when he lost his life with the Cable Ship Alert on 24 February 1945.
+He is commemorated on the Tower Hill Memorial, London.
+Panel 5

 "In loving memory of my dad" from Ruth (February 1945)